stalwartlabs/jmap-calendar-scheduling/README.md

 ## 2. Scheduling Message

-A `CalendarSchedulingMessage` object represents an incoming iTIP \[RFC5546] or iMIP \[RFC6047] message received by the user.
-These messages convey scheduling operations such as invitations, replies, cancellations, and updates.
-The type of operation is identified in the `method` property, which indicates the iTIP method used (e.g., `REQUEST`, `REPLY`, `CANCEL`).
+A `CalendarSchedulingMessage` object represents an incoming iTIP \[RFC5546] or iMIP \[RFC6047] scheduling message received by the user.
+These messages convey operations such as invitations, replies, cancellations, updates, and other scheduling-related actions.
+The type of operation is indicated by the `method` property, which reflects the iTIP method used (e.g., `REQUEST`, `REPLY`, `CANCEL`).

-The original iTIP message content is provided in the `message` property, expressed in JSCalendar format.
-Servers MUST convert iTIP messages from iCalendar format to JSCalendar using the transformation rules defined in \[RFC XXXX] (*JSCalendar: Converting from and to iCalendar*).
+Each scheduling message references a calendar event using its JSCalendar `uid` value, provided in the `uid` property.
+This approach allows clients to inspect, preview, or propose changes to an event without immediately adding it to their calendars.
+As defined in Section 1.4.1 of *JMAP for Calendars*, each `CalendarEvent` object has a `uid` property, which is a globally unique identifier for the event.

-If the iTIP message refers to a calendar event that exists in the user's account, the `calendarEventId` property contains the identifier of that event.
-In such cases, the server MAY also include the `eventPatch` property, which is a patch object representing the changes that would be applied to the event if the scheduling message were processed.
-This allows clients to inspect and preview the proposed changes.
+The `event` property contains the JSCalendar representation of the iTIP message when the message is introducing a new event, or a new instance of a recurring event.
+If the referenced event or instance already exists in the user's account—either as a `CalendarEvent` or as a previously received `CalendarSchedulingMessage`—the server MAY instead include an `eventPatch` property.
+This property contains a patch object describing the differences between the content of the iTIP message and the corresponding event already present in the account.
+This enables clients to preview and evaluate the impact of the changes without automatically applying them.

-To support flexible workflows, clients can choose whether scheduling messages are processed automatically by the server or explicitly by the user.
-Servers MAY allow users to configure this behavior.
-When a scheduling message is automatically processed, the `processed` property is set to `true`, and the corresponding changes are reflected in the user's calendar.
-If `processed` is `false`, the message awaits user action and does not affect any calendar event until explicitly processed.
+To support both automated and user-driven workflows, the `processed` property indicates whether the message has already been applied by the server.
+If `true`, the server has already updated the user’s calendar in response to the message.
+If `false`, the message is pending client action and does not affect any calendar data until explicitly processed.
+Servers MAY allow users or clients to configure whether specific scheduling messages are processed automatically or manually.

-This object allows clients to inspect, filter, and act on incoming scheduling messages in a secure and controlled manner, enabling explicit scheduling workflows where appropriate.

 A `CalendarSchedulingMessage` object represents an iTIP message with additional metadata for JMAP processing.
 This object has the following properties:

 - `id`: `Id`
     > The id of the `CalendarSchedulingMessage`.

+- `uid`: `String`
+    > The JSCalendar `uid` of the event referenced by this message.

 - `receivedAt`: `UTCDateTime`
     > The time this message was received.